cs1302uga/cs1302-tutorials/visibility/package-private.rst

 Instead of saying that something has **package private** visibility, we usually just say that it's package private.
-In Java, only top-level and member-level declarations are allowed to package private.
-Things that are package private are slightly more visible than things that are private; they are **only visible from lines of code in the same package**.
+In Java, only top-level and member-level declarations are allowed to be package private.
+Entities that are package private are slightly more visible than entities that are private; they are **only visible from lines of code in the same package**.

 ===============  ==========  ============  ===========  =========